scholzj/terraform-aws-minikube/README.md

 * AWS Minikube deploys into existing VPC / public subnet.
 If you don't have your VPC / subnet yet, you can use [this](https://github.com/scholzj/aws-vpc) configuration or [this](https://github.com/scholzj/terraform-aws-vpc) module to create one.
   * The VPC / subnet should be properly linked with Internet Gateway (IGW) and should have DNS and DHCP enabled.
   * Hosted DNS zone configured in Route53 (in case the zone is private you have to use IP address to copy `kubeconfig` and access the cluster).

-* To deploy AWS Minikube there are no other dependencies apart from [Terraform](https://www.terraform.io).
+This project is now developed and tested using [OpenTofu](https://opentofu.org/) and that should be also the only local dependency you need to deploy AWS Minikube.
+It should work also with [Terraform](https://www.terraform.io).
 Kubeadm is used only on the EC2 host and doesn't have to be installed locally.

 ## Including the module